akkartik/mu/subx/Readme.md

 * to explore ways to turn arbitrary manual tests into reproducible automated tests,
 * to be easy to implement in itself, and
-* to help learn the x86 instruction set.
+* to help learn and teach the x86 instruction set.

 Expanding on the first bullet, it hopes to support more comprehensive tests
 by: